CarolineLienard/Booki/README.md

 This was my very first project.
 I learned how to use HTML and CSS but also how to use Github.
 This solution made me work on the basics which was appreciable for a newbie like me.

-### Continued development

-Next project will be focus on more advanced CSS, such as SASS.

 ### Useful resources

-- Flexbox Froggy (https://flexboxfroggy.com/#fr) 🐸♥️ - A perfect game to be more familiar with flexbox
+- Flexbox Froggy 🐸 (https://flexboxfroggy.com/#fr) - A perfect game to be more familiar with flexbox
-- HTML de zéro (https://www.youtube.com/watch?v=qsbkZ7gIKnc&t=0s&ab_channel=FromScratch-D%C3%A9veloppementWeb)
-  An amazing french tutorial for HTML and CSS, really complete.
+- HTML de zéro (https://www.youtube.com/watch?v=qsbkZ7gIKnc&t=0s&ab_channel=FromScratch-D%C3%A9veloppementWeb) - An amazing french tutorial for HTML and CSS, really complete.

 ## Author